 Site Visits

-Our Hong Kong team performed 103 visits in 2019 related to capacity building programs, remediation plan implementation, shadow audits, Higg Facility Environment Module audits and transparency:
+Our international team performed 84 visits in 2023 related to capacity building programs, remediation plan implementation, shadow audits, Higg Facility Environment Module audits and transparency.
+With those site visits support, we successfully improve the transparent factories by 6% and increase the A/B rating factories by 4% in 2023.